Harun8/AskPDF/README.md

 ```

-One of them being that i used the chat completion api for both processing my documents and answeing questions.
-For small sized documents wit only a few pages this seemed to work fine, but once you increase the input then not only would the performace take a huge hit but each question would be really expensive to compute since i was appending the whole document in to the chat completions API and calling it over a loop based on the chunks of the PDF.
+One of them being that I used the chat completion api for both processing my documents and answering questions.
+For small sized documents with only a few pages this seemed to work fine, but once you increase the input then not only would the performace take a huge hit, but each question would be really expensive to compute since I was appending the whole document in to the chat completions API and calling it over a loop based on the chunks of the PDF.
 So if it was a big PDF then i would have a lot of chunks and a lot of calls to the API.

 __So how did I do?__

-Well I new i had to change direction in some sense, since this didn't seem to be an long term solution so I went to the OpenAI API documentation, read through their different API's and stumbled across their embedding API.
+Well I knew I had to change direction in some sense, since this didn't seem to be an long term solution so I went to the OpenAI API documentation, read through their different API's and stumbled across their embedding API.
 Which was a way to measure the relatedness of text strings in a dimensional space, which could have either 1536 dimensions or 3072.
 So I read more about it and realised this was a quite better solution.
 And this is where I came across __LangChain__.

 ## Langchain